css-doodle/cli/README.md

-  generate       Generate code using css-doodle generators config         Display/set configurations use            Shorthand to fetch and use a custom version of css-doodle parse          Print the parsed tokens, helped to debug in development upgrade        Upgrade CLI to the latest version
+  generate       Generate code using css-doodle generators config         Display/set configurations use            Shorthand to fetch and use a custom version of css-doodle parse          Print the parsed tokens, help to debug in development upgrade        Upgrade CLI to latest version
 ```

 ## Commands